wrshf7/HapSelect-Docs/docs/workflow/marker-effects.md

 #### `h2_method`

-Controls scaling of marker variance to compute the additive genetic variance and thus narrow-sense heritability.
+Controls scaling of marker variance to approximate the additive genetic variance and thus narrow-sense heritability.

+!!! warning
+    This is not a true additive genetic variance estimate.
+For a true value, it is better to use GBLUP with a REML variant to estimate the genetic variance.

 ##### Options:

 - `"VanRaden"` (recommended)